-- 11 Use the back-to-back stem and leaf display to represent the data. - 12 Find: Range, median and mode for the first week. - 13 Find: The arithmetic mean for each week, what do you notice?
+- 11 Use the back-to-back stem and leaf method to represent the data. - 12 Find: Range, median and mode for the first week data. - 13 Find: The arithmetic mean for each week, what do you notice?
 Illustrate your answer.